Laniakea-elixir-it/bioblend_test/README.md

 The [input_files.json](https://github.com/Laniakea-elixir-it/bioblend-test/blob/main/input_files.json) in this repository is an example of input file for a basic mapping workflow in Galaxy (e.g. [bwa_quality_and_mapping.ga](https://github.com/Laniakea-elixir-it/bioblend-test/blob/main/bwa_quality_and_mapping.ga) in this same repository).

 ## Output
-This script outputs a `.json` file containing metrics about the jobs run.
-For each job run in Galaxy, a key:value pair is written in this file:
+This script outputs two json files, `upload_jobs_metrics.json` and `wf_jobs_metrics.json`, containing metrics about the upload and workflow jobs run repsectively.
+For each job run in Galaxy, a key:value pair is written in these file:

 * The `key` corresponds to the job id;
 * The `value` is a dictionary containing information about the respective job: